hencou/ESP8266MQTTMesh/README.md

 Additionally the library provides an OTA mechanism using the MQTT pathway which can update any/all nodes on the mesh.

 This code was developed primarily for teh Sonoff line of relays, but should work with any ESP8266 board with sufficient flash memory

-## OTA
-While all nodes must run the same version of the ESP8622MQTTMesh library, each node may run a unique firmware with independent purposes.
-The main purpose behind this library was to provide a backbone on which several home-automation sensors could be built.
-As such each node may need different code to achieve its purpose.
-Because firmwares are large, and memory is limited on the ESP8266 platform, there is only a single memory area to hold the incoming firmware.
-To ensure that a given firmware is only consumed by the proper nodes, The firmware defines a unique identifier that distinguishes itself from other code.
-A given firmware is broadcast from the MQTT broker to all nodes, but only nodes with a matching ID will update.

 ## Using the Library
 ### Prerequisites